 that it would not actually be called "terminal sedation".

 Exactly what combination of life-ending methods to use

 And it will not be necessary to define exactly which method

 no matter what combination of life-ending decisions

-were the immediate methods
+were the immediate medical

-of choosing death.
+methods of managing this death.